Frequently Asked Questions

 Japan Society is an American nonprofit, tax-exempt organization described in Section 501(c )(3) of the Internal Revenue Code.
 Following your donation you will receive an acknowledgment for your 100% tax deductible donation with additional receipt information through the mail.

-100% of donations will go directly to organizations in Japan contributing to the relief and recovery effort.
-Japan Society is absorbing the administrative costs of establishing the Japan Earthquake Relief Fund and processing donations.
+100% of donations will go directly to organizations contributing to relief and recovery efforts in Tohoku or Kumamoto.

 As long as individuals, corporations and foundations show interest in supporting the longer term recovery and reconstruction process in Japan, Japan Society will keep the Japan Earthquake Relief Fund open for contributions.
 As we know from past experience, the need is great not just in the immediate aftermath of a disaster, but also in the longer term recovery and reconstruction process.